-185. Beginning July 1, 2001, but before July 1, 2005, tangible personal property purchased for use or consumption by a nonprofit organization that is exempt from federal income taxation pursuant to § 501 (c) (3) of the Internal Revenue Code and organized to protect and advance reproductive rights and to assure access to family planning services to all who want them.
+185. Beginning July 1, 2001, and ending July 1, 2005, tangible personal property purchased for use or consumption by a nonprofit organization exempt from federal income taxation pursuant to § 501 (c) (3) of the Internal Revenue Code and organized, among other things, to further (i) informed decision-making in matters of biodiversity protection, and (ii) development of an integrated, biodiversity database that aggregates network data on rare, threatened, and declining species and natural communities, their conservation status, and their landscape settings.